 The is an old webpage from Mindset, a Sweden-based leadership training company.
-It started with a problem statement and translated it into a story with the plot based in an uncomfortable truth about the business.
-Presented a good solution and supported it with arguments.
+It started with a problem statement and translated it into a story with the plot based on an uncomfortable truth about the business.
+It presents a good solution and supports it with good arguments.
 The visual has also played a great role throughout the value proposition.
 I like this example because it is very different.

-2. Campaign Monitor
+3. Campaign Monitor

 I wrote an article on the entire process to create this value proposition.
 Click HERE to read the article.